Fmusyoki/MERN-WK2/README.md

 # MERN-WK2
 # Task 1: Express.js Setup
-Initialize a new Node.js project
+Initialize a new Node.js project <BR>
 Install Express.js and required dependencies
 Create a basic Express server that listens on port 3000 Implement a "Hello World" route at the root endpoint